ashukv12/terraform/Call _APIs_with_Terraform_Providers/Setup and Implement Read/readme.md

 Now, a Terraform provider and data resource to reference information from an API in the Terraform configuration has been created.

-Then, at last, verify if order is created.